101 Guide

 To protect sensitive or private emails and attachments, you’ll need to add extra security to your messages.

-Scroll down to learn how to encrypt email attachments for your setup.
+Scroll to learn how to encrypt email attachments for your setup.

 How to Encrypt Email Attachments in Outlook